zmwaris/hardcode/_posts/2023-05-22-oops-advanced-concepts.markdown

     'b' is assigned the value '1000' and 'a' is assinged the same as 'b'.
 Keep in mind that changes made in 'a' does not changes 'b' and vice versa.
 ```

-Similarly if we want assign a string to a variable we simply use the string without any data type.
+Similarly if we want assign a string to a variable we simply use the string without any data type:
-E.g., z = 'This is programming tutorial'
+    z = 'This is programming tutorial'

 But in JAVA if you want to define a variable then you will need to define the data type along with the variable.